amahini95/NBA-Web-Scraping/README.md

 Where command is one of the following:
 1. all: Retrieves all stats/player info across all teams in one season
 2. player: Retrieves game stats for one team in one season
-3. twitter: Retrieves one team's players' Twtiter handles
+3. twitter: Retrieves one team's players' Twtiter handles (currently being updated)
-4. personal: Retrieves one team's players' height, weight and position
+4. personal: Retrieves one team's players' height, weight and position (currently being updated)

 Running the command